derukira2-cyber/UNOCPL/README.md

 ## 📦 — This is the emoji for "Main folder, the root of the entire project"
 ## 🗃 — This is the emoji for "Folder with a subset of folders/files"
 ## 📁 — This is the emoji for "Folder" Simply, a single folder
-## 📑 — This is the emoji for "File" Simply, a single file, no folders
+## 📑 — This is the emoji for "File" Simply, a single file

 - 📦 unocpl/
 - ├ 📁src/